omeka/omeka-s-enduser/docs/modules/csvimport.md

 This will open a drawer on the right side of the browser window with the following options:

 - **Use multivalve separator:** check this box to use the multivalue separator for data in this column.
 You set the multivalue separator in the initial import page, but you can change it in the Basic Settings tab.
-- **Language:** is a field where you can set the language for this column using the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the language in which the text is written.
+- **Language:** is a field where you can set the language for this column using the [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for the language in which the text is written.
 This will override what you have entered in basic settings.
 - **Data type:** is a dropdown with three options, which correspond to the [values](../content/items/#values one can use when adding properties to an item:
 	- Import as text (default);
 	- Import as URL reference;